Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 And if you think that’s all this treasured park could give, you’re wrong.
 East Coast Park is still lively even at night.
 Plenty of restaurants offer alfresco dining.
 Or you can enjoy a barbecue party and relish the cool breeze.

-Best Places for Indoor Activities
+Best Spots for Indoor Activities

 Not a fan of outdoor entertainment?
 No worries because there are plenty of indoor attractions in Singapore too!
 Whether you’re interested in science, literature, or sports, you’ve got something to look forward to.